 The proportion of beverages on price promotion in any given week within the available product category (number of price-promoted beverages within a product category/total number of beverages within that beverage category), and the proportional contribution of each beverage category to the total number price-promoted beverages (number of all price-promoted beverages within a product category/total number of price-promoted beverages), was calculated.
-We additionally calculated the mean discount (%) for each beverage category across the 50 weeks for each beverage category.
+We additionally calculated the mean discount (%) for each beverage category.